smlee2051/KoreaUniv/Forecasting-LMS-Login-Frequency/README.md

 </p>

 ## Abstract
-This study introduces two categories of time series forecasting models: Transformer-based models (Transformer, Reformer, Informer, and Autoformer) and LLM-based models (PromptCast, LLMTIME, and Time-LLM).
-They have been actively researched as solutions to address the long-term dependency issues and computational costs arising from the lack of data parallelization in traditional time series models.
-These models are applied to predict login frequency on platforms used by universities for academic credit exchange, enabling a comparative analysis of their predictive performance.
-The results indicate that Transformer-based models generally achieve superior forecasting performance compared to LLM-based models; however, they also require significantly longer computational time.
-Specifically, the LLM-based models were implemented using GPT-3.5 and GPT-4o.
+This study introduces a Transformer-based time series model and an LLM-based time series model, and applies these models to predict LMS login frequency.

 ## Models Used
 We evaluate the performance of multiple machine learning models for login frequency forecasting.